gmbugua/Budget-App/README.md

 Budget App built with pure JavaScript, HTML and CSS.

 ### Functionality
-Input any shorterm expeniditures and income to view whether or not your Monthly Budget is on track on a clean UI.
+Input shorterm expeniditures and income to view whether or not your Monthly Budget is on track on a clean UI.

-The color scheme: Blue, Red => indicates whether items are an Income or Expense.
+The color scheme: Blue, Red; indicates whether items are an Income or Expense.
 In other words, Blue => Income and Red => Expense.

 Further, there are 3 Main figures displayed on the UI: